girdav01/AmbientPlatypus/CONTRIBUTING.md

 Any contribution is appreciated, and many don't imply coding.
 Contributions can range from suggestions for improving documentation, requesting a new feature, reporting a bug, developing features, or fixing bugs yourself.

 You can open an issue on the repository with the label "question" for general suggestions or questions about the project or the documentation.
-We will answer as soon as possible.
+We will answer as soon as possible though the formal Trend Micro product supports aren't applied as this OSS project isn't a formal Trend Micro product.
 If you do not wish to publish on the repository, please see the section below [**"How can you get in touch for other questions?"**](#howcanyougetintouchforotherquestions).

 * Just using Trend Vision One's OSS and opening issues if everything is not working as expected will be a huge step forward.
 See our section about opening an issue.
 To report a bug, please refer to the [bug reporting module](https://github.com/trendmicro/tm-v1/issues/new?assignees=&labels=&template=bug_report.md&title=).
 To suggest a new feature, please fill in the feature request [form](https://github.com/trendmicro/tm-v1/issues/new?assignees=&labels=&template=feature_request.md&title=).